S-A-MAZID01/S-A-MAZID01/README.md

-- 👋 Hi, I’m @S-A-MAZID01
+- 👋 Hi, I’m @Shah Abdul Mazid
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cricket
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me ...
+- 📫 01531329222

 <!---
 S-A-MAZID01/S-A-MAZID01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.